Exemption Status Changes - Supervisors Guidance

 Managing Hourly Employee Overtime

-Please visit the Salary vs Hourly webpage to learn about overtime and compensatory time.
+Please visit the Salary vs. Hourly webpage to learn about overtime and compensatory time.

 Supervisors CAN